Career Definition of an Engine Machinist

 Welders, Cutters, Solderers and Brazers

 Other career options for those interested in working with metal and machinery are the jobs of welders, cutters, solderers and brazers.
 Although each of these careers requires slightly different skills, they all require technical competence and some postsecondary technical training.
 Welders use torches to heat and join metal pieces, while cutters may use the same torches to cut metal pieces apart.
 Solderers and brazers use molten metal as a glue to attach metal pieces.
-Jobs for these workers are expected to increase by 4% from 2014 to 2024, which is a slower than-average rate of growth.
-In May 2015, the BLS reported that these workers had a median annual salary of $38,150, or $18.34 an hour.
+Jobs for these workers are expected to increase by 6% from 2016 to 2026, which is a fast as average rate of growth.
+In May 2017, the BLS reported that these workers had a median annual salary of $40,240, or $19.35 an hour.